0xAX/linux-insides/Initialization/linux-initialization-7.md

 return size;
 ```

-After this `nr_cpu_ids` will contain the correct amount of the avaliable CPUs.
+After this `nr_cpu_ids` will contain the correct amount of the available CPUs.

 That's all.